joshpierro/self-driving-car/p4/writeup_template.md

 ####1.
 Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

-I was pleasantly suprised to find that if one followed the guidelines in the lectures, one could get solution that was 80% there fairly easily.
+I was pleasantly surprised to find that if one followed the guidelines in the lectures, one could get solution that was 80% there fairly easily.
 As always, my approach to these sorts of problems is to get an end to end solution and iterate until the result was acceptable.
 That said, a fair amount of trial and error was necessary for each step and a few roadblocks were encountered along the way.

 The first impediment I found was that the sliding window implementation produced some zero length arrays that blew up the function that fit the lane lines with a polynomial.
 To overcome this I simply cached the last good frame result and fell back on that if zero length arrays were found.

-The only other real problem I had was that in certain sections of road there were very large values in the lane indicies that resulted in angles/lane lines that had unpredictable results.
-To combat this I manually identified a threshold for acceptable values in the indicies and if a frame did not meet that limit I fell back to the last acceptable result.
+The only other real problem I had was that in certain sections of road there were very large values in the lane indices that resulted in angles/lane lines that had unpredictable results.
+To combat this I manually identified a threshold for acceptable values in the indices and if a frame did not meet that limit I fell back to the last acceptable result.
 While this is admittedly a ham fisted solution, it provided decent results on the project_video.

 <img src='https://github.com/joshpierro/self-driving-car/blob/master/p4/output_images/bad_result.png'>

-This approach, however, failed miserably on the subsequent challenge videos with curvy turns.
+This approach, however, failed miserably on the subsequent challenge videos with sharp turns.
 The steep curves regularly exceeded the thresholds that I set.
+More exploration is needed to identify and address the root cause of the outliers on normal straight road conditions to come up with a better solution.

+Currently, however, my pipeline has proven to perform poorly with videos/images that have sharp curves.
+Other anomalies are also likely to make it fail as well, such as different lighting conditions, adverse weather conditions, unusual road conditions/surfaces and more

-More exploration is needed to identify and address the root cause of these outliers.
-Ideas for improvement include tuning and improving the threshold functions that generate binary images and better masking.
+Ideas for improvement for my pipeline include tuning and improving the threshold functions that generate binary images and better masking.
+This would likely address the issues noted above.
 Also, if this technique were to be developed further, dynamic sizing of the thresholds (i.e. standard deviations) would be prudent.

-Other improvements that could be made in my pipeline are related to my generation of birdseye images.
+Other improvements that could be made in my pipeline are related to my generation of birds eye images.
 I currently use discrete pixel values to set the source and destination values.
 Percentages would be be better, so the pipeline could handle different size images.
 Also, it would be worth exploring if image analysis could be used to identify control points on both the source and destination images.

 <strong>Checklist</strong>